Edit: This article was originally published on June 1, 2021 however there was some light editing done and republished on May 17, 2022.

 We now know, that since Québec’s change only affects them, there is no need to get either unanimous consent of all the provinces nor can they make the unilateral decision on their own when it comes to the official use of English and French.

 The third issue is that there are specific sections and parts in the Constitution Act 1867 that affect specific provinces.
 In Québec’s case we have sections 71 to 80.
 Québec can change these sections without the approval of other provinces under the authorization of section 45.
 However it clearly states that any changes to a provincial constitution are subject to the rules set out in section 41.
 Reading section 41 points us back to section 43, that once again, both the House of Commons and the Senate must also approve the changes to a provincial constitution when it comes to the use of both English and French.

-The final issue before us is that back on November 22, 2006, the House of Commons passed a resolution (motion) stating that Quebec is a nation within Canada.
-While that fulfils the first requirement found in section 43, that the House of Commons pass a resolution when it comes to a provincial constitution.
-Yet, the Senate did not pass a resolution that the House of Commons passed, so the issue is dead on that.
-In law, there is a concept called limitation period.
+The final issue before us is that back on November 22, 2006, the House of Commons passed a resolution (motion) stating that Québec is a nation within Canada.
+While that fulfils the first requirement found in section 43, that the House of Commons passed a resolution when it comes to a provincial constitution.
+Yet, the Senate did not pass the resolution that the House of Commons had passed.
+Another fact that complicates this issue is that in law we have a limitation period.
 A limitation period is meant to act as a finality on proceedings.
-Once it expires, you cannot move forward with the proceedings.

 At the end of the day, Québec’s changes to the Constitution are not legal until it follows the steps laid out in the Constitution Act, 1982.
 For Québec’s change to their constitution about the official use of English and French to be lawful, it needs the approval of either: both the House of Commons and the Senate or the House of Commons must pass another resolution if the Senate does not take up the issue.
 With no limitation periods affecting these amendments; Québec, the House of Commons, and the Senate have all the time in the world to properly follow the steps laid out.